 - What type of anesthesia will be used?
 Are there choices to consider?

-- Will I be in a lot of pain after surgery?
-What will be done to relieve the pain?
+- What will be done to relieve the pain?

 What will my stay in the hospital be like?

 - How soon will I be getting up and moving around?

 - Will I have a catheter in my bladder?

 - Will I have physical therapy in the hospital?

 - What other types of treatment or therapy will I have at the hospital?